KingofGondor12/PropDevAggregator/README.md

 1. Open two instances of your command line into the PropDev directory
 2. Run `ruby Sinatra_specific.rb` on one of them
 3. Navigate to the second instance
-4. Run `npm start` or `yarn start`
+4. Run `npm start`
 5. Watch it load in your browser

-Note: If being put into production, ensure that the URL in src/api/init.js is correct, as it defaults to localhost as defined by Sinatra.
+Note: If being put into production, ensure that the URL in `src/api/init.js` is correct, as it defaults to localhost as defined by Sinatra.
 ---

 ## Known Bugs: